About Sara

 Working together

-I work best with people who are seeking a thoughtful, collaborative approach to health, particularly when symptoms feel interconnected, persistent, or difficult to untangle.
+I work best with people seeking a thoughtful, collaborative approach to health, particularly when symptoms feel interconnected, persistent or difficult to untangle.

 If you’d like to learn more about how consultations are structured, you can do so here.